 We now examine the stability of TQC under imperfect rotations.
 To this end, we modify the drive term of the Hamiltonian in Eq. (\ref{Eq:ITF-Hamiltonian-quasi}) as:

+where the parameter $\epsilon$ quantifies the degree of imperfection in the spin rotations.
+The inclusion of the factor $(1-\epsilon)$ in front of the $\cos(\Omega t)$ term models the deviation from ideal rotation, effectively capturing the impact of imperfect control on the system's dynamics.

-where $\epsilon$ cause imperfect rotation of spins.
-The modified drive term introduces a scaling factor $(1-\epsilon)$ to the $\cos(\Omega t)$ term, which captures the effect of imperfect rotations.
-The FFT of the magnetization $m^z$ is illustrated in Fig.\ref{Fig:FFT-quasi-imperfect} for various values of the parameter $\epsilon$.
+The FFT of the magnetization $m^x(t)$ is illustrated in Fig. \ref{Fig:FFT-quasi-imperfect} for various values of the parameter $\epsilon$.
 The impact of imperfection is similar to the interaction perturbation.
-A key observation from the FFT of the magnetization $m^z$ presented in Fig. \ref{Fig:FFT-quasi-imperfect} is that the presence of imperfections leads to a reduction in the amplitude of the subharmonic peaks without affecting their positions.
+A key observation from the FFT of the magnetization $m^x(t)$ presented in Fig. \ref{Fig:FFT-quasi-imperfect} is that the presence of imperfections leads to a reduction in the amplitude of the subharmonic peaks without affecting their positions.
 Specifically, these subharmonic peaks appear at locations given by $k\frac{\omega}{2}\pm\Omega$ where $k$ is an odd integer, indicating that while the system's frequency structure remains stable, the strength of the response diminishes as $\epsilon$ increases.

 This stability of the peak locations suggests that our system can tolerate a certain degree of imperfections in the rotation, represented by $\epsilon$, without losing the essential characteristics that lead to a TQC phase.
 As such, even in the presence of imperfect rotations, the system retains its features and can continue to function robustly as a TQC.